By Jacqueline Giesbrecht

 For Christians – especially those in Ireland – today is also the feast day of Saint Brigid (c.
 452-524 CE).
 Saint Brigid, the abbess of Kildare, is a patron saint of Ireland, as well as the patron saint of milkmaids, midwives, and fire.
 Her monastery contained the legendary eternal fire of the goddess which remained lit until the Reformation (with a short pause in the thirteenth century) and was relit in 1992.

 The co-occurrence of these two events is by no means an accident.
 Nor is it a coincidence that Saint Brigid has remarkable similarities with a goddess of pre-Christian Ireland.
-The goddess Brigid (also known as Brig or Bride) is associated with spring, fire, fertility, healing, and poetry – very similar to Saint Brigid.
+The goddess Brigid (also known as Brig, Bride, or Brigantia) is associated with spring, fire, fertility, healing, and poetry – very similar to Saint Brigid.
 The Holy Woman Brigid – the nonpartisan name used to describe the persona of Brigid – is a prime example of the syncretism or continuity between ancient Celtic folklore and Christianity.
 For this reason, I chose Brigid as one of my case studies for my research into Celtic Christianity in Ireland (with Saint Patrick being the other).
 I viewed the history of Celtic Christianity as being a tree and the development of the hagiography and tradition of Brigid as tree rings that are markers of the growth and evolution of the tree.

 I began first with Brigid’s pre-Christian beginnings.
 In Celtic mythology, Brigid was a Tuatha Dé Danaan (the Celtic gods or pre-Celtic people).
 When the Irish arrived in Ireland, the Tuatha Dé moved to or were made to go to the Otherworld.
 Once there, they began to be known as the sidh, the Little People or the Fae.
 The portals to this world were concealed doors in mounds, islands, hills, on the floor of lakes or the sea.
 Interestingly, though Brigid would eventually become the main representative for these pagan gods, there is very little mention of her, even in later written Irish Celtic myths.
 Broadly, she is established as being the daughter of Dagda, the father of the gods.
 Her name is linked to the Gaelic word breo-aigit, meaning “a fiery arrow.”
 She is described as a poet and the owner several supernatural animals.
 In some cases, she is a member of a triple-deity sisterhood, made up of Brigid the poet, Brigid the physician, and Brigid the smith.
 She is also a mother, thus explaining her link to fertility and the spring season Imbolc.